Skip to content

 Cryptographic AgilityThe property of a system that lets it replace cryptographic algorithms, parameters, or keys quickly and safely when threats or standards change.

 Cryptographic agility, or crypto agility, is the design discipline of building systems so algorithms, key sizes, certificate types, and protocols can be upgraded without rewriting application code or breaking interoperability.
-It is achieved through algorithm identifiers and negotiation (as in TLS cipher suites and JOSE alg parameters), abstraction layers like PKCS#11 and KMS interfaces, configurable cryptographic libraries, automated certificate lifecycle (ACME), and inventories of where cryptography is used.
-Agility became critical with deprecations of SHA-1, RSA-1024, and 3DES, and is now a prerequisite for the migration to post-quantum cryptography mandated by NIST and national authorities.
-Lack of agility creates years-long retrofits when an algorithm is suddenly broken.
+It is achieved through algorithm identifiers and negotiation (TLS cipher suites, JOSE alg parameters), abstraction layers like PKCS#11 and KMS interfaces, configurable libraries, automated certificate lifecycle (ACME), and a maintained inventory of where cryptography is used — a cryptographic bill of materials (CBOM).

 A TLS server able to roll out hybrid X25519+ML-KEM key exchange purely through configuration.